 Xuezhi Wang

-Xuezhi Wang is a Research Scientist at Google Brain.
-Her primary interests are robustness and fairness in NLP models, and enabling systematic generalization in language models.
+Xuezhi Wang is a Research Scientist at Google DeepMind.
+Her primary interests are reasoning and systematic generalization in language models.
+She has also worked on robustness and fairness in NLP models.
 Xuezhi received her PhD degree from the Computer Science Department in Carnegie Mellon University in 2016.

 Authored Publications